UummProject/uumm-prototype/support/Broken meritocracy.md

 Whatever metrics the system uses to define merit all the participants need to agree on the state of these metrics.

 ### Blockchains
 Blockchains are an intuitve answer for proving identity.
-Projects like UPort and Blockstack make it already possible.
+Projects like [UPort](https://www.uport.me/) and [Blockstack](https://blockstack.org/) make it already possible.

 Currently, for most of the metrics the data is unlikley to be available in the blockchain.
 Current blockchains are too expensive, and most of decentralized platforms tend to minimize what they write in it.

 Most important, most of platforms are still highly centralized, and so is its data.

 ### Trusted third parties
 An alternative approach is to use a trusted third party to provide the required metric.
-Just by digitally signing the required data, we can have a full bridge to the analog world.
+Just by digitally signing the required data, we can have a full bridge to the none-decentralized world.

 ### Subjective reputation
-In general when we talk about reputation, we refer to subjective reputation.
+In general when we talk about reputation, we refer to _subjective_ reputation.
 How does an entity _feel_ about something.
-The fact that it is subjective doesn't mean it can't be useful.
+The fact that it is _subjective_ doesn't mean it can't be useful.
 Like the above, participants just need to agree what entity will be used to digitally sign the reputation metric.

 ## Tokenetization solution
 There is no need to explain how good smart-contracts are for creating tokens.

-A smart contract can validate the necessary metrics, compute them, and generate a none-exchangable token that represents the merit of an entity.
+A smart contract can validate the necessary metrics, compute them and generate a none-exchangable token that represents the merit of an entity.

+If a system can migrate or upgrade the token, we now can tweak the system goals in real time.

 Now we can use this token to represent voting rights.

 # Conclusion
 Different systems need different capacities to make decisions.
+Most governances are corrupted in some sense do to the lack of tools to evaluate merit properly.

-It is up to each system to decide what metrics to use to compute its own 'ideal' merit token.
+It is up to each system to decide what metrics to use to compute its own 'ideal' merit token, one that represents the system values and the required capacities to make decisions on it.

+By whitelisting merit instead of identities we can:

+- Keep the goals of the system transparent and clear
+- Eliminate the process of evaluating the entities capacities
+- Make the system identity agnostic, making it open to anyone.

 Smart contracts are extremely well suited for it.

 With the new decentralized paradigm we can now build systems that define merit with an accuracy that we never had before.
 This should allow for a substantial increase in the quality of governance.

 ## Aditional notes
-To keep things simple I left some things out of the current document.
+To keep things simple I left things out of the current document.
-I'll love to keep extending it.
-Feedback is welcome as always.
+Here there are some subjects I believe are worth to explore.

+### Governance for governements
+Nation states, and certain types of communities, are none-voluntary by nature.
+Its citizen never agreed on the fundamentals that should drive their nation (maybe their antecesors, or an small representation, but not the current citizens).

+A [constitution](https://en.wikipedia.org/wiki/Constitution) represents this fundaments.
+An inmutable document that roughly descrives the principles that drive an ever changing society.

+The result is that the principles are outdated or unclear, making it no duable to define merit.

+Instead, citizens could vote on what is valuable to them.
+The agragated results  could then be used to automatically compute the definition of merit itself.

+The voting wouldn't have to be time-framed.
+Instead a citizen could at any given time, change its own values, and the merit for governing the system would be updated.

+The idea of the citizens voting on they are expert's on (which is about themself) is borrowed from [Ralph Merkle](https://en.wikipedia.org/wiki/Ralph_Merkle)'s draft _[DAOs, Democracy and Governance] (http://merkle.com/papers/DAOdemocracyDraft.pdf)_

+_Note: I'm from Catalonia, where we are forbiden to express our opinion about how do we want our sovereignty [because...
+'Constitution'](http://www.reuters.com/article/us-spain-politics-catalonia/spain-blocks-catalan-independence-vote-threatens-charges-idUSKCN1BI1GQ?il=0)_

 ### Prediction markets
 There has been a lot of talk about the role that prediction markets could have on governance.